nosarthur/traj-infra-upgrade/docs/fundamentals.md

 ## introduction

-Roughly speaking, here are the correspondences:
+Roughly speaking, here are the correspondences between the old and new infrastructures:

 old | new
 --- | ---